Invincible (2001 TV film)

-Invincible is a 2001 American fantasy/martial arts film starring Billy Zane.
+Invincible is a 2001 American martial arts fantasy television film directed by Jefery Levy and written by Michael Brandt, Derek Haas and Levy, based on a story by Carey W. Hayes and Chad Hayes.
+It stars Billy Zane, with David Field, Tory Kittles, Byron Mann, Stacy Oversier and Dominic Purcell in supporting roles.
+It aired on TBS Superstation on November 18, 2001.

 Synopsis

 The Shadow Men are immortal beings of darkness and destruction.
 One such Shadow Man, Os, is confronted by the White Warrior, a being of light, and given the chance to change his ways or die.
-The White Warrior stops the combat and opens O's heart to the power of love, and charges him to find the warriors who are the representation of the five elements and will save the world from the threat of the Shadow Men and their leader, Slate.
+The White Warrior stops the combat and opens Os' heart to the power of love, and charges him to find the warriors who are the representation of the five elements and will save the world from the threat of the Shadow Men and their leader, Slate.

 Os travels the world to find these warriors – these "elements" – who will be known by the fact that they are all protectors.
 He must hurry before the Shadow Men find them.
-Ray Jackson, the representation of the element of Fire, is a young, brash, African-American soldier recently dishonorably discharged from the US Army.
+Ray Jackson, the representation of the element of Fire, is a young, brash, African-American soldier recently dishonorably discharged from the U.S. Army.
 Michael Fu, the representation of Water, is a Chinese bodyguard assigned to protect a witness in a high-profile case.
-Serena Blue, the representation of Air (Metal in the Chinese Elements), is a police officer investigating an Asian drug cartel.
-Keith Grady, the representation of Metal (Earth in the Chinese Elements), is a high-tech, modern-day "Robin Hood" from Australia who robs from corporations and rich individuals to give to the needy, such as the orphanage he grew up in.
-The four quickly learn two very important things; they are becoming what is known as "hyper-humans", beings with capabilities beyond normal, and that they had a fifth fellow element, a man who was the representation of Wood and that Os killed before his dramatic change of heart.
+Serena Blue, the representation of Air, is a police officer investigating an Asian drug cartel.
+Keith Grady, the representation of Metal, is a high-tech, modern-day "Robin Hood" from Australia who robs from corporations and rich individuals to give to the needy, such as the orphanage he grew up in.
+The four quickly learn two very important things; they are becoming what is known as "hyper-humans", beings with capabilities beyond normal, and that they had a fifth fellow element, a man who was the representation of Wood and whom Os killed before his dramatic change of heart.

 Taking the four surviving warriors under his wing, Os begins to teach them how to use their powers: enhanced strength, speed, agility, stamina and psychic awareness to name a few.
 They have little time, as the Shadow Men have become aware of their presence and are stepping up their efforts.
 Slate has found a tablet that is said to carry within it the very power of the universe.
 Within a few days, he will translate it and be able to open a portal to the other world the Shadow Men came from 2000 years ago, destroying the world in the process.
 A brief battle shows the four warriors that they are no match for the Shadow Men.
 Following this and a psychic attack from Slate while in their hideout, Michael nearly dies.
 The other three, with Os' help, are able to bring him back and heal him, yet another of their powers.
 This opens their minds to the full extent of their abilities, and they redouble their efforts to prepare for the coming battle.